Cross Terrace

-Cross Terrace is a heritage-listed terrace house at 44-50 Cairns Terrace, Red Hill, City of Brisbane, Queensland, Australia.
+Cross Terrace is a heritage-listed terrace house at 44–50 Cairns Terrace, Paddington (formerly within Red Hill), City of Brisbane, Queensland, Australia.
 It was built from c.
 1887 to c.
 1888.
 It is also known as Cairns Terrace.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 This former row of four, two-storeyed timber houses was erected in 1887–88 on newly subdivided land purchased by Joseph Cross, a printer or machinist in the Government Printing Office, in late 1886.
 He was resident at the terrace by 1888.

 The buildings were erected at the height of the 1880s economic boom.
 Possibly because of the Undue Subdivision of Land Prevention Act 1885, which prevented individual row houses from being sold on separate titles, the Cross family occupied at least two of the houses originally, and what might otherwise have been built as cheap rental accommodation was larger in scale and more decorative in appearance than usual.
 Many other inner suburban multiple dwellings were built in timber during the 1880s, but most either were single-storeyed or semi-detached.
 Its construction reflected also the growing acceptance of timber and corrugated iron in more prestigious dwellings.

 Each house comprised six main rooms on four levels: front room and parlour at street level; two bedrooms on the first floor; an attic room; and a kitchen beneath the rear half of each house.
 The exterior walls were clad with chamferboards and the single gabled roof with corrugated iron, while the interior was lined with lath and plaster.
 The double verandahs with curved iron roofs to front and back were decorated with cast-iron fringes and balustrades and a decorative timber frieze to the front.
 Four semi-circular dormer windows with scalloped bargeboards faced the street.

 In the 1890s three of the four houses were known as Keira, Mascotte and Kiama.

 Cross retained possession of the houses until 1910, during which time white collar, craft and business persons were predominant occupants.
 After 1945 the building was converted into flats, with the verandahs boarded and louvered to provide modern kitchens and bathrooms.
 In the 1980s the buildings were renovated and converted into a single house.